 The following information (below) is just a taste of the wealth of information available on the website of the Suzuki Association of the Americas.
+A lot has changed in our world during the COVID-19 crisis, but the fundamental principles of teaching with love and kindness remain with us no matter how advanced the technology gets!

 I highly recommend that you consult the SAA website as well as the Suzuki Association of Ontario (SAO) website for more information about Talent Education and the Suzuki Method and philosophy - or please give me a call to discuss any questions you may have.